yusufprasetyo25/information-theory/README.md

 ### InfTheory_HW13.ipynb
 is the first part for finding capacity of given channel
 ### InfTheory_HW13_2.ipynb
-is the second part for finding Rate-distortion function of given
+is the second part for finding Rate-distortion function of given input distribution